Deferred payments for care and support

 • The person applying for deferred payment must have legal authority to do so if the resident lacks mental capacity.

-Please do not assume you will qualify for this scheme until we have confirmed this.
+Do not assume you will qualify for this scheme until we have confirmed this.
 If you meet the criteria, we may be able to set up a deferred payment agreement with you.
 During this agreement you may need to pay a contribution towards the cost of your care from your weekly income, and any other assets.

-If you would like more information, please contact us.
+If you would like more information, contact us.
 If we agree to you receiving deferred payment you should get independent financial advice before the arrangements are finalised.

-For full details, read our deferred payments factsheet (PDF, 269.7 KB)
+For full details, read our deferred payments factsheet (PDF, 670.6 KB)